gruntwork-io/terragrunt/README.md

 to allow customization of the `terraform init` command.

 Note that there might be cases where terragrunt does not properly detect that `terraform init` needs be called.
 In this case, terraform would fail.
-Just run `terragrunt init` to correct this situation.
+Running `terragrunt init` again corrects this situation.
+See [Auto-Retry](#auto-retry).

 For some use cases, it might be desirable to disable Auto-Init.
 For example, if each user wants to specify a different `-plugin-dir` option to `terraform init` (and therefore it cannot be put in `extra_arguments`).